humzashah/convenient_grouper/README.md

 ### Example 4

+Restricting your query to the conditions specified in your `group` clause:

     range = 13..19
     Relative.group({
       age: {teens: range}
     }, restrict: true) # == Employee.where(age: range).group(hash)

+### Heads-Up

+A heads-up for specifying the extra options such as `restrict`:

+Ruby will interpret the following as a single hash-argument:

+    Relative.group(age: {teens: 13..19}, restrict: true) # wrong

+Therefore you will need appropriate curly braces:

+    Relative.group({age: {teens: 13..19}}, {restrict: true}) # right

+### Bug Reports

 Things seemingly work well for the most usual use-cases.
 Nonetheless, bug-reports are welcomed.